-Many of you who are familiar with my writing have heard me express surprise and frustration at the idea that so many writers are obsessed with the pitch that the product (in our case, the manuscript) seems almost an afterthought.
+Many of you who are familiar with my writing have heard me express surprise and frustration at the idea that writers are so obsessed with the elevator pitch that the product (in our case, the manuscript) seems almost an afterthought.
 Back when I would speak at conferences, I would get maybe 8 questions out of ten about the query letter, with only 2 about craft.
-Once the pitch is over (one page, or about three minutes in a conference session), the burden of proof falls squarely on the product.
+Once the sales hook is over (one page, or about three minutes in a conference session), the burden of proof falls squarely on the product.
 And in the end, the product is what matters!

-But people still love to talk about that pitch.
+But people still love to talk about that elevator pitch.
 I think I know why.
 It’s what you present, so IT feels like the “make or break” point, not the manuscript that follows.
 It’s also shorter and more formulaic, so it’s easier to control.
 You can’t really control whether someone falls in love with your manuscript right from the get-go: Tastes vary, manuscripts are of various quality, and your style comes into play a lot more.
-But with the pitch, if you have a great query, it’s pretty easy to feel confident.
+But with the elevator pitch, if you have a great query and a snappy logline, it’s pretty easy to feel confident.
 There are fewer moving parts to gamble with.

 So that’s where the attention goes.
 Good?
 Bad?
 I say it’s understandable.

-The pitch is what opens the door, so it does deserve its fair share of focus.
-But once you have someone on the hook, you still have to reel them in, and that’s where all attention goes back to the manuscript.
+The elevator pitch is what opens the door, so it does deserve its fair share of focus.
+But once you have someone on the hook with that snappy logline, you still have to reel them in, and that’s where all attention goes back to the manuscript.
 So you can’t escape that nasty product part, no matter how hard you try.

-To even get people to look, though, you need the pitch to be solid.
-The more I think about it, the more I see that a pitch needs to:
+To even get people to look, though, you need the elevator pitch to be solid.
+The more I think about it, the more I see that an elevator pitch needs to: